blogs.sanpreetsingh.com

 Reconnect outside the pressure zone

-Shared time, warmth, affection, small gestures, and emotional attention often matter before deeper closeness feels natural again.
+Shared time, warmth, affection, small gestures, and emotional attention often matter before deeper closeness feels comfortable again.

 Seek structured support when the pattern stays stuck